Rubrene

-Rubrene (5,6,11,12-tetraphenyltetracene) is a red colored polycyclic aromatic hydrocarbon.
-Rubrene is used as a sensitiser in chemoluminescence and as a yellow light source in lightsticks.
+Rubrene (5,6,11,12-tetraphenyltetracene) is the organic compound with the formula (C18H8(C6H5)4.
+It is a red colored polycyclic aromatic hydrocarbon.
+Because of its distinctive optical and electrical properties, rubrene has been extensively studied.
+It has been used as a sensitiser in chemoluminescence and as a yellow light source in lightsticks.

 Electronic properties

 As an organic semiconductor, the major application of rubrene is in organic light-emitting diodes (OLEDs) and organic field-effect transistors, which are the core elements of flexible displays.
 Single-crystal transistors can be prepared using crystalline rubrene, which is grown in a modified zone furnace on a temperature gradient.
 This technique, known as physical vapor transport, was introduced in 1998.

 Rubrene holds the distinction of being the organic semiconductor with the highest carrier mobility, reaching 40 cm2/(V·s) for holes.
 This value was measured in OFETs prepared by peeling a thin layer of single-crystalline rubrene and transferring to a Si/SiO2 substrate.

 Crystal structure

 Several polymorphs of rubrene are known.
 Crystals grown from vapor in vacuum can be monoclinic, triclinic, and orthorhombic motifs.
 Orthorhombic crystals (space group Bbam) are obtained in a closed system in a two-zone furnace at ambient pressure.